gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Used inside orgs.

 - Service ports
-	-  0 - 1023- reserved for common services - sudo required.
+	- 0 - 1023: Reserved for common services - sudo required.
-	- 1024 - 49151- registered ports used for IANA-registered services.
+	- 1024 - 49151: Registered ports used for IANA-registered services.
-	- 49152 - 65535- dynamic ports that can be used for anything.
+	- 49152 - 65535: Dynamic ports that can be used for anything.

 - HTTP Header
 	- | Verb | Path | HTTP version |